A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: HYDRA

+For the CartPole++ agent, only the plan inconsistency novelty detector was used as the PDDL+ domain accurately reflected all of the relevant characteristics of the environment.
+Upon detecting novelty, the planning model is adapted (described in Section \ref{sec:accomodation}).

+For the ScienceBirds environment, we declare that novelty if (a) either there is an unknown object or (b) if at least one of the other two novelty monitors - plan inconsistency or reward divergence - exceeds their threshold for more than $3$ consecutive episodes.
+If there is an unknown object, a bird is shot at it.
+If either of the two monitors has detected novelty, decision-making in HYDRA is adapted (described in Section \ref{sec:accomodation} and Section \ref{sec:reprioritization}).

+For PogoStick, we infer the existence of novelty based on whether (a) the scene contains unknown objects or (b) the plan inconsistency exceeds the set threshold.
+In the first case, the object is picked up by the agent character Steve, and in the latter case, the plan model is adapted (Section \ref{sec:reprioritization}). \end{example}

-\subsection{Accommodation through Heuristic Search-Based Repair}
+\subsubsection{Accommodation through Heuristic Search-Based Repair}

 The proposed search-based model repair algorithm works by searching for a \emph{domain repair} $\varPhi$, which is a sequence of model modifications that, when applied to the agent's internal domain $D$, returns a domain $D'$ that is consistent with the observed trajectories.
+Formally, novelty accommodation is a model adaptation process $\textrm{Repair}(\varPhi, D) \rightarrow D'$, such that $D' \approx E'$.
+In other words, the novelty accommodation process updates model $D$ to be consistent with the novel environment $E'$.

-To find such a domain repair, our algorithm accepts as input a set possible basic \emph{Model Manipulation Operators} (MMOs), denoted $\{\varphi\} = \{\varphi_0, \varphi_1, ... , \varphi_n\}$.
+To find such a domain repair, our algorithm accepts as input a set of possible basic \emph{Model Manipulation Operators} (MMOs), denoted $\{\varphi\} = \{\varphi_0, \varphi_1, ... , \varphi_n\}$.
 Each MMO $\varphi_i \in \{\varphi\}$ represents a possible change to the domain.
 Thus, a domain repair $\varPhi$ is a sequence of one or more basic MMO $\varphi_i \in \{\varphi\}$.
 An example of an MMO is to add a fixed amount $\Delta\in\mathbb{R}$ to one of the numeric domain fluents.
 In general, one can define such an MMO for every domain fluent.
-In practice, however, not all domain fluents are equal in their importance thus the repair can be focused on a subset of state variables that the domain designer deems relevant.
+In practice, however, not all domain fluents are equal in their importance thus the repair can be focused on a subset of state variables that the domain designer deems relevant (designated ``repairable fluents").